 Budapest is another ideal place for digital nomads and remote workers because of the high quality of life, low cost of living, and access to endless activities.
 There are plenty of hotels dedicated to remote workers so you can see for yourself what it’s like before committing to a more permanent relocation.

-If Budapest does steal your heart, there are plenty of options for longer-term accommodations such as apartment or room rentals.
-Rent typically costs between $500 and $700.
-If you want a property closer to the city center or right on The Danube River, expect to pay a little more.
+If Budapest does steal your heart, there are plenty of options for longer-term accommodations, such as apartment or room rentals.
+Rent for a one-bedroom apartment outside the city center typically costs between $550 and $750, with city center apartments ranging from $650 to $900.

 There are a variety of coworking spaces in Budapest, each with different perks that cater to different careers.
 Some charge fees depending on the services offered, and others are open 24/7.
 Most of these spaces are consolidated in the city center and there is great public transport to get you there.